fenago/kubernetes-course/md/Lab_11.md

 As we understand how StatefulSets are useful to predictably run the stateful components of our applications, let\'s look at a specific example that\'s relevant to us.
-As you\'ll recall from previous chapters, we have a little counter app that we are refactoring to leverage as many cloud-native principles as possible as we go along.
-In this chapter, we will be replacing the state persistence mechanism and testing out a new engine.
+As you\'ll recall from previous labs, we have a little counter app that we are refactoring to leverage as many cloud-native principles as possible as we go along.
+In this lab, we will be replacing the state persistence mechanism and testing out a new engine.